okomok/mada/README.md

 Terminology:

 * _metatype_ is a type. (capitalized in source code.)
-* _metavalue_ is a type which extends metatype. (uncapitalized.)
+* _metavalue_ is a type which extends metatype.
-* _metamethod_ is a type constructor. (uncapitalized.)
+* _metamethod_ is a type constructor.
-* _dualvalue_ is an identifier which can be used as both value and metavalue. (uncapitalized.)
+* _dualvalue_ is an identifier which can be used as both value and metavalue.
-* _dualmethod_ is an identifier which can be used as both method and metamethod. (uncapitalized.)
+* _dualmethod_ is an identifier which can be used as both method and metamethod.

-Scala metaprogramming seems to put several restrictions:
+In the Scala metaprogramming world:

-* Requires -"Yrecursion 50" flag.
+* meta-`eq`(type identity equality) is infeasible.
-* Meta-eq(type identity equality) is infeasible.
+* meta-`asInstanceOf` is infeasible.
-* Meta-generics doesn't work. (e.g. metatype can't be a parameter.)
+* meta-generics doesn't work. (e.g. metatype can't be a parameter.)